waimea-tjeggers/200DTD-coding-project/testing.md

 BRIEF DESCRIPTION OF GAME HERE
 BRIEF DESCRIPTION OF GAME HERE

-### Game Rules
+### Game Features and Rules

-The game is played between two players following these rules:
+The game has the following features and/or rules:

-- GAME RULE
+- GAME FEATURE / RULE
-- GAME RULE
+- GAME FEATURE / RULE
-- GAME RULE
+- GAME FEATURE / RULE
-- GAME RULE
+- GAME FEATURE / RULE

+---

 ## Test Plan